 Preserve your memories: they’re all that’s left you.

-In the meantime….we have to push these kinds of thoughts out of our mind, just keep living, keep struggling (“life is struggle,” Marx said), keep being honest with ourselves and others, and keep spreading compassion, of which the world has too little.
+Well, until we’re on our deathbed, we have to push these kinds of thoughts out of our mind, just keep living, keep struggling (“life is struggle,” Marx said), keep being honest with ourselves and others, and keep spreading compassion, of which the world has too little.

 In the words of Chomsky, another great humanist, “none of the other 50 billion species [that have existed on Earth] can even form a thought, at least any thought that can be formulated in a symbolic system.”
 The gap between humans and all other animals is vast, and utterly mysterious.

 Well, strictly speaking, that isn’t true.
 Nothing has positive or negative value in itself.
 But it certainly is easy to think of nature as being beautiful and magnificent in many ways.

 More specifically, in retrospect life seems rather short, though while you're living it it can seem terribly long.